 Market Systems Approach to Cocoa and Coffee Value Chains

 ACDI/VOCA draws on our extensive expertise in these high-value crops and works with internal agribusiness, financial and value chain experts as well as government, NGO, commercial and research partners to identify solutions to obstacles faced by farmers, associations, buyers and processors.

-This work applies a market-oriented approach to designing and implementing programs, which leads to increased product value at various levels of the supply chain.
-It thereby creates a win-win, ensuring that smallholder farmers are able to capture greater value through gains in productivity and quality, while commercial partners benefit from increased volumes and improved quality.
+This work applies a market-oriented approach to designing and implementing projects, which leads to increased product value, reliability and efficiency at various levels of the supply chain.
+It creates a win-win, ensuring that smallholder farmers are able to capture greater value through gains in productivity and quality, while commercial allies benefit from increased volumes and improved quality.

-This means that farmers who have previously sold to intermediaries have the leverage to sell higher up the supply chain and capture a greater percentage of the value of their crop.
-They also learn important business and negotiating skills to become more competitive and business oriented, including entering niche markets that require organic, fair trade or other certifications.
-These differentiated markets consistently offer high prices to producers provided that they can meet the markets’ rigorous requirements.
+This means that farmers who have previously sold to intermediaries gain the leverage to sell higher up the supply chain and capture a greater percentage of the value of their crop.
+They also learn important business and negotiating skills and become more competitive and business oriented.
+Some are prepared to enter niche markets that require organic, fair trade or other third-party certifications.
+These differentiated markets consistently offer higher prices to producers provided that they can meet the markets’ rigorous requirements.

 Through its Specialty Crops program, ACDI/VOCA provides the knowledge and skills that coffee and cocoa farmers need to meet market demands so that they can generate greater incomes and provide a higher quality of life for their families and their communities.
 These projects work with large numbers of farmers, and their scale provides opportunities to promote gender equity, introduce environmental approaches such as climate-smart agricultural and agroforestry practices, and otherwise promote broad societal gains.